Accounting Procedure For Accounts of Fiduciary

 VIII.
 Business cards shall be used by all Deputy Registers and Senior Deputy Registers to improve communication between the conservator and the auditor.

 IX.
 Conservators for minors shall file a proof of restricted account form (PC 669) each year.
 If there are expenditure(s) in a minor conservatorship, the conservator shall provide receipts for the expenditure(s) within 28 days after the date of the Order to Use Funds.
 Annual accountings shall not be required in minor conservatorship cases unless ordered by the Probate Judge (MCR 5.409(C)(4)).

 X. Court staff shall send a pre-notice to the conservator 30 days prior to the due date for filing an inventory or an account.
-For the first account, court staff shall send necessary forms pre-populated with identifying information.
+For the first account, court staff shall send necessary forms.

 XI.
 If the account or inventory is not filed within 56 days after the due date, court staff shall generate a Notice of Deficiency and a Notice to Appear with a date and time set for a conference with the Probate Register.